CoderDojoGitHub/webdev-javascript-lesson/README.md

-javascript-lesson
+JavaScript Lesson
 =================
 ### CodePen link: http://codepen.io/jensechu/pen/imHpc

 ## What is JavaScript?
 JavaScript is a programming language that your browser speaks.
-It is how you can add life into your websites by making the elements you put on the page interact with the person, or user, reading your page.
+It is how you can add life into your websites by making the elements you put on the page interact with the user, reading your page.
 We might use it to pop-up an alert box, do some math, or even change the text on your page without editting your HTML!

 ## Using the Inspector and console.log();
 Unlike HTML and CSS where you can see what changes you make in your Codepen.IO websites, Javascript requires you to use the web inspector's console to see what is going on.
 The console is a way to see exactly what your JavaScript code is doing, since sometimes you can't tell if your code works or not just by looking at it like in HTML or CSS.